Why Won't My Android Emulator Connect to the Server on iOS?

 - Geo-restrictions: Some games block regions.
 Try a provider region closer to the game servers or your account region.

 - Anti-cheat: Emulator detection can block connections.
-Using cloud or remote desktop may help, but always respect game terms as discussed in is using an Android emulator on iOS safe and legal?.
+Using cloud or remote desktop may help, but always respect game terms as discussed in is using an Android emulator for iOS safe and legal.

 - API versioning: Update the app to the latest version.
 If the API changed, old clients may fail to connect.